0x74h51N/tarnished-house/readme.md

 ## Overview

 - **Procedural Generation**
-  Trees, graves and props are placed at randomly.
+  Trees, graves, bushes and roots are procedurally placed in random positions when the scene initializes or when the object count is updated (for now).
 - **Custom Shaders**
   Fire, smoke and spark systems plus post-processing (bloom, fog) powered by GLSL.
 - **Responsive UI**